-Don't generalize and just document statements like "Physician aware."
+Don't generalize and just document statements such as "Physician aware."
 You may be called upon at a much later date to explain what happened (e.g., in a deposition), and all you will probably have to refresh your memory is your note.
 So be sure it is as detailed and relevant as possible.
 The devil's in the detail.

 Wound Documentation Tip #4: Pertinent Information to Include

-Do record pertinent information in your wound care note, such as any changes in the wound parameters, pain level, overall patient condition, or interventions.
+Do record pertinent information in your wound care note, such as any changes in the wound parameters, pain level, overall patient or resident condition, or interventions.
 Aim for consistency among providers in their wound care notes.

 Wound Documentation Tip #5: Wound Category Changes